KayFrimp/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. 2-strchr.c - Function locates the first occurrence of the character c in the string s and return a pointer to the first occurence of the character.

 3. 3-strspn.c - Function gets the length of a prefix substring.

+4. 4-strpbrk.c - Function searches a string s for any set of bytes in accept.